The 18 Best Things to Do in Point Reyes National Seashore

 What you wear during your trip to Point Reyes completely depends on your planned activities for the day.

-If you’re heading to Point Reyes to eat and take fun photos at the top photo spots throughout the Point Reyes Peninsula then your clothing will be completely different from someone who is planning to do a 10 mile hike!
+If you’re heading to Point Reyes to eat and take fun photos at the top photo spots throughout the Point Reyes Peninsula, then your clothing will be completely different from someone planning a 10-mile hike!

 That being said, my number one recommendation is to bring layers.
-Even if it’s not particularly windy inland, once you reach the lighthouse and other spots along the coast, the wind can pick up!
+Even if it’s not particularly windy inland, the wind can pick up once you reach the lighthouse and other spots along the coast!

 For those who are hiking in Point Reyes, be sure you have everything on this day hike packing list.